wehu/npu_backend/README.md

 This is a tenserflow backend which is like a gpu backend but all kernels are jit-compiled to run on cpu.

+NOTE: Just an example and not all is implemented.

 ## How to enable this backend

 * Clone https://github.com/tensorflow/tensorflow